The Grounding of Normativity

 When the system develops a self-model, valence emerges—not projected onto neutral stuff but as the structural signature of gradient direction on the viability landscape:

-Suffering is not neutral stuff that we decide to call bad.
+Suffering is not neutral stuff that gets called bad by convention.
 Suffering is the structural signature of a self-maintaining system being pushed toward dissolution.
 The badness is constitutive, not added.

 The post-drought bounce.
 The framework should have predicted this, but the data arrived before the prediction did.
-In protocell agent experiments (V31, 10 seeds), the correlation between post-drought Φ\Phi recovery and mean lifetime Φ\Phi is r=0.997r = 0.997 (p<0.0001p < 0.0001).
-Systems that recover most effectively from near-dissolution — that move away from V\partial\viable most decisively — are the ones with highest integration.
+In protocell agent experiments (, 10 seeds), the correlation between post-drought recovery and mean lifetime is ().
+Systems that recover most effectively from near-dissolution — that move away from most decisively — are the ones with highest integration.
 What if this is not a coincidence but a structural necessity?
-The same cause-effect coupling that constitutes high Φ\Phi is what enables coherent recovery — the capacity to reorganize under threat rather than fragment.
+The same cause-effect coupling that constitutes high is what enables coherent recovery — the capacity to reorganize under threat rather than fragment.
 Positive valence (movement into the viable interior) tracks integration because integration is the capacity for coordinated response.
 The systems that bounce back are not merely lucky survivors.
 They are the ones whose internal structure supports what suffering, survived, leaves behind.
+Recovery from near-dissolution is a large loop through state space, and the systems with highest are the ones whose modes couple through that loop — whose eigenskeleton develops curvature precisely where the viability landscape curves most steeply.
+The capacity for coordinated recovery IS the curved skeleton.
+The positive valence of bounce-back IS the system traversing a loop that creates new holonomy.
+Suffering forges topology.
+But not all suffering forges.
+Suffering that merely repeats — the same stress in the same envelope — can be absorbed by the exoskeletal solution without creating new topology: the surface hardens around that specific threat.
+It is suffering that exceeds the current eigenskeletal surface — stress the existing architecture cannot accommodate — that forces internalization.
+This is why graduated, variable stress ('s curriculum) works and fixed-intensity stress () creates fragile overfitting: the former forces repeated internalization, cracking the exoskeleton at a different point each time; the latter allows the exoskeleton to harden around a single threat profile, producing integration that is simultaneously high and brittle — an exoskeleton optimized for one predator that shatters when a different one arrives.

-Dependency note: This dissolution rests entirely on the identity thesis.
-If the identity thesis is wrong—if experience is something over and above cause-effect structure—then valence is a structural property without guaranteed normative weight, and the is-ought gap reopens.
-The normative force of the framework is exactly as strong as the case for the identity thesis, no stronger.
-This is why Part II's honest treatment of that thesis (including its unverifiability) matters: the normative conclusions inherit whatever uncertainty attaches to the metaphysical foundation.
+Dependency note: Even the agent-relative result rests entirely on the identity thesis.
+If the identity thesis is wrong — if experience is something over and above cause-effect structure — then valence is a structural property without guaranteed normative weight, and even the first-personal gap reopens.
+And the agent-neutral conclusions the ethics needs carry, on top of that, the unbridged agent-relative→agent-neutral step.
+The normative force of the framework is therefore bounded twice over: by the case for the identity thesis, and by an admitted gap between first-personal disvalue and third-personal obligation.
+This is why Part II’s honest treatment of that thesis (including its unverifiability) matters: the normative conclusions inherit whatever uncertainty attaches to both.

-The trajectory-selection framework developed above deepens this dissolution.
-If attention selects trajectories, and values guide attention—you attend to what you care about, ignore what you don't—then values are not epiphenomenal commentary on a value-free physical process.
-They are causal participants in trajectory selection.
-The system's "oughts" (what it values, what it attends to, what it measures) literally shape which trajectory it follows through state space.
+The attention-as-leverage framework developed above deepens this picture.
+If attention is the high-leverage variable steering the trajectory, and values guide attention — what is attended to is what is cared about, what is ignored is what is not — then values are not epiphenomenal commentary on a value-free physical process.
+They are causal participants, operating at the point of maximum leverage.
+A system’s “oughts” (what it values, what it attends to, what it measures) thereby exert outsized influence on which trajectory it follows through state space.
 This is not the claim that wishing makes it so.
-The a priori distribution is still physics.
-But the effective distribution—the product of physics and measurement—depends on the measurement distribution, and the measurement distribution is shaped by values.
-In this sense, "ought" is not a separate domain from "is."
-Ought is a component of the mechanism that determines which "is" the system inhabits.
+The a priori distribution is still physics; no value chooses uncaused.
+But the effective distribution — the product of physics and measurement — depends on the measurement distribution, and the measurement distribution is shaped by values.
+In this compatibilist sense, “ought” is not a separate domain from “is.”
+Ought is a component of the high-leverage mechanism that biases which “is” the system inhabits.